JModify/PortaPortal/README.md

 # PortaPortal
 PortaPortal is a Minecraft server plugin which adds throwable portals into the game.
 Upon portal item right click, a portal is built using a configured schematic file.
 Player(s) which run into this portal teleport to a configurable location, while the portal closes behind them soon after.
+Supported Minecraft Version(s): 1.21.4

 ## Dependencies
 Plugin requires WorldEdit to be installed due to schematic integration.
-Plugin supports EssentialsX integration, allowing you to set portal destinations to Essentials homes.
+Plugin supports EssentialsX integration, allowing you to set portal destinations to Essential's homes.

 ## Commands
 | Command           | Sub Commands       | Description           |